-And it's hard to tell from price alone whether you're backing a winner: some of the top performers in our test outclassed products that were far more expensive.
-So it's worth doing your research to make sure you're buying the right blender for your needs.
+It's hard to tell from price alone whether you're backing a winner: some of the top performers in our test outclassed products that were far more expensive.
+So it's worth doing your research to make sure you're buying the right blender for you.

 What kind of blender should I buy?